Low Tree-Rank Bayesian Vector Autoregression Model: Consistency of Low Tree-Rank Vector Autoregression Models

 \begin{remark} The first result shows that the posterior distribution concentrates around the true parameter $c_0$, while the second one establishes a posterior ratio consistency for the trees covering the ground-truth graph $\bar G_0$ hence model selection consistency.
-In the Supplementary Materials, we further characterize the convergence rate when $\Phi_\star$ covers $\bar G_0$. \end{remark}
+In Appendix A, we further characterize the convergence rate when $\Phi_\star$ covers $\bar G_0$. \end{remark}